Quantum channels and memory effects: Quantum Codes

-Different equivalent ways have been devised to evaluate the quality of a given coding procedure.
+Different equivalent ways have been devised to evaluate the quality of a given coding procedure (Cafaro et al. 2011, analyze and compare some of them).
 The most commonly used is by means of the input-output fidelities introduced in Sec.~\ref{sec:fidecha}.
 In particular good choices are the minimum or average fidelity functionals, i.e., $F_{\min}( \Phi_D^{(n \to k)}\circ \Phi^{(n)}\circ \Phi_E^{(k \to n)})$ and $\bar{F}( \Phi_D^{(n \to k)}\circ \Phi^{(n)}\circ \Phi_E^{(k \to n)})$.
-It is important however to distinguish between two different scenarios: the case where the messages to be stored/transmitted are classical, and the case where instead they are purely quantum.
-In the first scenario the minimization (resp. average) involved in Eq.~(\ref{DEFNUOVADIFMIN}) (resp.
-Eq.~(\ref{DEFNUOVADIFAVE})) needs not to be performed over the entire input space of the $k$ carriers but {\it only} with respect to the orthogonal set of states which in ${\mathcal H}^{\otimes k}$ encode the classical messages one wishes to protect.
-Vice-versa in the second scenario, which imply the possibility of producing arbitrary superposition of the input signals, the minimization (resp. average) is preformed over the whole input space ${\mathcal H}^{\otimes k}$.
+It is important however to distinguish between two different scenarios: the case where the messages to be stored/transmitted are purely classical, and the case where instead they are quantum.
+In the first scenario the minimization (resp.~average) involved in Eq.~(\ref{DEFNUOVADIFMIN}) (resp.~Eq.~(\ref{DEFNUOVADIFAVE})) needs not to be performed over the entire input space of the $k$ carriers, but {\it only} with respect to the orthogonal set of states in ${\mathcal H}^{\otimes k}$ encoding the classical messages one wishes to protect.
+Vice-versa in the second scenario, which implies the possibility of producing arbitrary superposition of the input signals, the minimization (resp.~average) is performed over the whole input space.
 In this last configuration the effectiveness of a correcting code can also be quantified by other distance measures, like the entanglement fidelity $F_{e}( \openone/d^k;\Phi_D^{(n \to k)}\circ \Phi^{(n)}\circ \Phi_E^{(k \to n)})$ defined in Eq.~(\ref{EntFidMaxEnt}) or the cb-norm distance of $\Phi_D^{(n \to k)}\circ \Phi^{(n)}\circ \Phi_E^{(k \to n)}$ from the identity channel $\id$ on the set of the $k$ carriers -- see Sec.~\ref{sec:dist2}.
+The simplest example of error correcting code is obtained for counteracting bit-flip errors by repeating qubit basis states (preferably an odd number of times), see Fig.\ \ref{FigCod}.